A Maloney Christmas Vol. 7

 The Christmas disc (A Maloney Christmas Vol. 7) has a twist this year.
 My new toy is a USB turntable ($130 well-spent at Best Buy), which allows me to record music from vinyl records onto the computer and put the songs on CD.
 So, all the songs on this years Christmas disc come directly from my record collection and not from CDs.
 Hence the snap, crackle, and pop sounds that you don't hear too much in the digital music age.

 Tanget!
 Trying to update the overall appearance for my steadfast branding.
-Thoughts regarding the overall design of http://the-bereavement-register.ca?
-Actually a great marketing company that cares when seeking within the general Saskatchewan region.
+Thoughts regarding the overall design of http://concept-marketing.com/?
+Actually a fantastic distribution service in Toronto when seeking within the general Ontario region.
 Value a comment.
 Appreciate it!

 Back to the 2007 year-end mix as much music as is considered for inclusion each year, there is always a healthy dose of great stuff that doesn't make the final disc.
 By the time the song list is narrowed down to about two hours of music, it gets awfully difficult to choose what stays and what goes.
 The last handful of choices is usually made using criteria such as cutting a song by an artist who has previously appeared on the year-end mix in order to keep one by an artist who hasnt.
 Ultimately, while the project is a look at the year in music, it is still a mix and it needs to stand on it's own legs as a mix without respect to the current-year theme, so sometimes a great song gets cut only because sonically, it doesn't fit very well in between any two other songs and is too awkward in terms of serving the flow of the mix.
 So, my solution is this if you'd like more 2007 music than what's on this mix, just email me and I'll send you a mix of songs that we're good or interesting enough to make the cut, but for one reason or another, didnt.
 Lets call it Erics Year End Mix 2007: the B-Sides.
 You want it?
 Just gimme a holler over yonder and I'll hook you up nice!